 Belfast Music Bus Tour

-Take a bus journey through the heart of this rock and roll city.
-Sit back, relax, and enjoy tunes and tales from Them and Van Morrison, by way of awesome guitar players, traditional and folk, to punk rock and Hollywood soundtracks.
+Take a bus journey through the Heart of this Newly appointed UNESCO Rock and Roll City.
+Sit back, relax and enjoy tunes and tales from Them and Van Morrison, by way of awesome guitar players, traditional and folk to punk and Hollywood sound tracks.

-The tour takes in the site of the Maritime hotel, where Van Morrison and the Them made their debut in 1964.
-The bus then heads south to remember the amazing career of Ruby Murray.
-West Belfast is the home of folk dynasty the McPeake family and their timeless ballad "Wild Mountain Thyme" and also late fiddle champion Sean McGuire and Brian and Bap Kennedy.
-The bus then crosses the Shore Rd, former stomping ground of the flautist James Galway.
+The Tour takes in the site of the Maritime Hotel, where Van Morrison and Them made their debut in 1964.
+The Bus then heads south to remember the amazing career of Ruby Murray.
+West Belfast is home to the folk dynasty the McPeake Family and their timeless ballad ‘Wild Mountain Thyme’ and also the late fiddle champion Sean McGuire as well as Bap and Brian Kennedy.
+The bus then crosses Shore Road, former stomping ground of the flautist James Galway.

-East Belfast has been celebrated in a score of Van Morrison songs - Hyndford Street and Cyprus Avenue, passing Orangefield and the six bells of St Donard's Church and also crossing through the childhood haunts of Gary Moore.
-Blues talent Eric Bell and songwriter David McWilliams are also appreciated en route.
+East Belfast has been celebrated in a score of Van Morrison songs – Hyndford St and Cyprus Avenue, passing Orangefield and the six bells of St Donard’s Church and also crossing the haunts of Gary Moore.
+Blues talent Eric Bell and songwriter David McWilliams are also appreciated on Route.

 Bus Tour Tickets